karuffin1992/chalkboard/client/README.md

-# chalkboard
+# chalkboard-frontend

-Blackboard-type application used for the management of educational material.
+The frontend application of Chalkboard written in Vue.js.

 ## Project setup
 ```